 Power BI

 Microsoft Power BI is fully integrated with other Microsoft solutions, such as Excel and Office 365.
-It is suitable for all users because it is relatively easy to use, though the company has proven that it has powerful analysis tools.
-While Power BI does not have the advanced visual capabilities of Tableau, it is crucial to Tableau that Power BI is cheap, easy to use, and, therefore, plentiful for creating an environment where every business user can analyze data.
+Power BI Desktop is the primary application for building reports and dashboards, offering three primary views (report, data, and model) on the left side of the canvas for ease of use.
+It is suitable for all users because it is relatively easy to use, although the company has demonstrated that it offers powerful analysis tools and robust business intelligence capabilities.
+While Power BI does not have the advanced visual capabilities of Tableau, it is crucial for Tableau that Power BI is affordable, easy to use, and therefore plentiful for creating an environment where every business user can analyze data.
+Power BI’s integration with Microsoft tools and its analytical features make it a strong choice for organizations seeking seamless data workflows.

 Looking for expert assistance?
 A Power BI consultant can help you leverage the full potential of Power BI for your business.